-Periodontal simply means “the tissue around the teeth.”
-Periodontists specialize in the treatment and surgery of this area, which is often characterized by gum disease.
+Periodontal simply means “the tissue around the teeth”.
+Periodontists specialize in the treatment and surgery of this area, which is often subject to gum disease.
 Plaque is the most common element causing gum disease.

 Unfortunately, periodontal-related problems are often discovered after they have persisted for an extended period of time.
 Proper oral hygiene, daily dental care and regular dental checkups will minimize the risk of gum disease.
 Gum disease ranges from mild (gingivitis) to moderate and severe (periodontitis).
 Treatments are available for every case of gum disease.